mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## VS Code Go Extension

+There are many extensions for the VS Code editor.
+The Go extension from Microsoft is very popular in the Go community.

-- provides auto complete of functions in packages and members of the current package
+It provides auto complete of functions in packages and members of the current package.
-- hover over a name to see information about it in a popup
+Hover over a name to see information about it in a popup.

 - ctrl-click (cmd-click) a name to jump to its definition, even names from a standard library package
 - after typing the opening ( of a function call